agabrown/milkyway-disk-proper-motions/README.md

 Credits: ESA/Gaia/DPAC

-License: CC BY-SA 3.0 IGO
+Video license: CC BY-SA 3.0 IGO

 ### Acknowledgements
 Based on the paper by the Gaia Collaboration _Gaia Data Release 3: A Golden Sample of Astrophysical Parameters_